madeinouweland/text-writer/README.md

 ## So my promise to you:

 - An online HTML/Javascript editor that works cross browser, cross platform
-- Connects to your dropbox.
+- Connects to your dropbox (FUTURE).
 Your data is **your data**.
 You can find it on your hard drive.
 - No modal dialogs.
 Not now.
 Not ever.
 - Free to use, source available for you to see (or fork) here at github.
-- Works a bit like a journal.
-Everything you write during the 4th of july in 2018 will be **automatically** saved in a text file called 2018-07-04.txt

 ## Sounds good?